atharvayeola/agents/README.md

    This reads `data/sentiment_train.jsonl` and writes `artifacts/sentiment_pipeline.joblib` used by the production configuration.
+   The serialized artifact is intentionally excluded from version control, so contributors should run `python scripts/train_sentiment_model.py` locally whenever the model needs to be regenerated (for example after updating the training data) before executing workflows that depend on it.

 3. **Run an evaluation using either of the provided configurations:**